 On July 31, 2019, LPL Financial, the Company's broker-dealer subsidiary, entered into a committed, unsecured revolving credit facility that matures on July 31, 2024 and allows for a maximum borrowing of up to \$300.0 million (the "LPL Financial Credit Facility").
 LPL Financial incurred approximately \$1.5 million in debt issuance costs.
 Borrowings under the LPL Financial Credit Facility bear interest at a rate per annum ranging from 112.5 to 137.5 basis points over the Federal Funds Rate or Eurodollar Rate, depending on the Parent Leverage Ratio (each as defined in the credit agreement related to the LPL Financial Credit Facility).
-The credit agreement related to the LPL Financial Credit Facility subjects LPL Financial to certain financial and non-financial covenants.
-LPL Financial was in compliance with such covenants as of March 31, 2020.
+The credit agreement related to the LPL Financial and non-financial covenants.
+LPL Financial was in compliance with such covenants as of June 30, 2020.